 Before joining the University of Manchester, she was Programme Lead and Lecturer in Criminology at Liverpool Hope University; and prior to full-time lectureship, she contributed to research projects in higher education and third-sector organisations in the US and UK, with the most recent role being Postdoctoral Researcher at the Wolfson Institute of Preventive Medicine, Queen Mary University of London.
 There, she worked on statistical analyses and co-authored the NIHR-funded report, Improving risk management in mental health services: A multi-methods approach.
 She has been a visiting scholar at the University of Cambridge and, soon to be, the University of Pennsylvania (postponed).

-Courses I lead or contribute substantially on relate to psychology and crime, criminological research methods, and quantitative research methods using R. Examples of courses taught: Personality Disorder and Crime (UG3); Evaluating Policy and Practice (MA); Data Analysis Using R and R Studio (MRes).
+Courses I lead or contribute substantially on relate to psychology and crime, criminological research methods, and quantitative research methods using R. Examples of courses taught: Modelling Criminological Data (UG); Personality Disorder and Crime (UG); and Evaluating Policy and Practice (PGT).